rosteleset/SmartYard-Server/doc/install.md

 php server/cli.php --reindex
 ```

-if you are using sqlite and standalone (not build-in) web-server (nginx)
+if you are using sqlite and standalone (not built-in) web-server (nginx)
 set valid rights and ownership for web server to
 file server/db/internal.db and folder server/db